PTC-Education/PTC-API-Playground/README.md

 - To connect to PTCColab using Snippets 1.1 is required to import the PTCColab library
 - 1.2 is required to connect to any Onshape connection with PTCColab.
 - 1.7 is required to connect to any Thingworx connection with PTC Colab.
-- For any function in PTC Colab, there is probably an optional parameter called "verbose" which will give you more information into the black box.
+- For any function in PTC Colab, there is probably an optional boolean parameter called "verbose" which will give you more information into the black box.
 (Although you can see the implementation directly in the PTCColab repository.)
 - Happy hacking!